-A standard appeal is a request for review of a problem you have with the plan or your provider that involves a denial or changes to services you think you need.
-If you request a standard appeal, the Drug Medi-Cal Organized Delivery System County may take up to 30 calendar days to review it.
+A standard appeal is a request for review of a problem you have with the Drug Medi-Cal Organized Delivery System county or your provider that involves a denial or changes to services you think you need.
+If you request a standard appeal, the Drug Medi-Cal Organized Delivery System county may take up to 30 calendar days to review it.
 If you think waiting 30 calendar days will put your health at risk, you should ask for an 'expedited appeal.'